NativeScript/docs-v7/vuejs-docs/ns-ui/AutoCompleteTextView/display-modes.md

 ```

 ## Plain mode
 In plain mode the {% typedoc_link classes:RadAutoCompleteTextView %} displays chosen item as plain text.
-When this mode only one item can be chosen.
+With this mode only one item can be chosen.

 ## Tokens mode
 Tokens mode allows multiple choice of items.
 Chosen items are displayed as tokens which can be modified or completely changed with custom ones.

-When **RadAutoCompleteTextView** is working in DisplayMode.Tokens mode, you can apply two different behaviors for token arrangement.
+When **RadAutoCompleteTextView**'s `displayMode` is `Tokens`, you can apply two different behaviors for token arrangement.

-- {% typedoc_link enums:LayoutMode,member:Horizontal %}
+- {% typedoc_link enums:AutoCompleteLayoutMode,member:Horizontal %}
-- {% typedoc_link enums:LayoutMode,member:Wrap %}
+- {% typedoc_link enums:AutoCompleteLayoutMode,member:Wrap %}

 The layout mode of the tokens can be changed with the {% typedoc_link enums:RadAutoCompleteTextView,member:layoutMode %} property.
-The default value is of this property is `Wrap`.
+The default value of this property is {% typedoc_link enums:AutoCompleteLayoutMode,member:Wrap %}.

 ```
-import { LayoutMode } from 'nativescript-ui-autocomplete';
+import { AutoCompleteLayoutMode } from 'nativescript-ui-autocomplete';
 import { getCountries } from './data';

 export default {